-Huck is also renowned for designing automotive legend Ken Block's logo.
+Huck is also renowned for designing Gymkhana legend Ken Block's logo.

-BattleTails, Huck's first video game venture was launched via Kickstarter in 2013, is currently undergoing beta testing, and will launch in early 2015 on IOS and Android devices.
+BattleTails, Huck's first video game venture launched in August, 2015 on IOS with Android to follow shortly.

-Huck maintains a studio in San Francisco and when not busy planning world domination, he spends his free time with his family, playing with his kids and pretending to be a racecar driver.
+Huck maintains a studio in San Francisco and when not busy planning world domination, he spends his free time playing with his kids and pretending to be a racecar driver.
 Not necessarily at the same time.

 What are these amazing toys?